The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 If people cannot navigate the event, find value in the sessions, or feel welcomed into the experience, there is a real problem.
 But satisfaction is still only one layer of event performance.

 An attendee may enjoy the day and still leave without meeting anyone especially relevant.
-A sponsor may have strong foot traffic but weak commercial conversations.
-A speaker may receive positive feedback but no meaningful follow-up.
-A partner may appear on the programme without feeling genuinely integrated.
+A sponsor may be visible without having useful commercial conversations.
+A speaker may receive positive feedback without their ideas continuing afterwards.
 An organiser may produce a well-run event but still struggle to show long-term community impact.

 None of this shows up clearly if success is framed too narrowly.